Ortus-Solutions/ContentBox/readme.md

 ## Collaboration

 If you want to develop and hack at the source, you will need to download [CommandBox](https://www.ortussolutions.com/products/commandbox) first.
 Then in the root of this project, type `box install`.
 This will download the necessary dependencies to develop and test ContentBox.
-You can then go ahead and start an embedded server `box server start --rewritesEnable` and start hacking around and contributing.
+You can then go ahead and start an embedded server `box server start` and start hacking around and contributing.

+You can hack and test in the following engines by using the alias shown below when calling `box server start name={enginename}`:

+* Lucee 4.5 (Default)
+* Lucee 5.X - `cbcms-lucee5`
+* Adobe 10 - `cbcms-adobe10`
+* Adobe 11 - `cbcms-adobe11`
+* Adobe 2016 - `cbcms-adobe2016`

+### Engine Notes
+* The default passwords for the engines spun up by commandbox: `coldfusion`
+* All engines are stored under the `.engine` folders

 ### Test Suites
 For running our test suites you will need 2 more steps, so please refer to the [Readme](tests/readme.md) in the tests folder.